CS639-Data-Management-for-Data-Science/s25/p4/README.md

 - [3/31 11:03 AM] Fixing Q10 to Q16 (was originally mistyped as Q18) in IMPORTANT note mentioned in the section.
 - [3/31 11:07 AM] Adding a note to Q10 to Q16 about survey data.
 - [3/31 11:11 AM] Adding a note to Q6 about using github URL in the source configuration.
+- [3/31 11:19 AM] Fixing numbering and missing step in Q4 and updating corresponding step's point.

 ## :telescope: Overview